dgilland/yummly.py/README.md

 ## TODO

-- Support all search criteria
+- Provide helpers for complex search parameters like nutrition, flavors, and metadata
+- Metadata look-up
-- Options for sorting search results
+- Options for sorting search results (maybe)